tldr-pages/tldr/pages/common/ansible.md

-# ansible install and configure
+# ansible

 > Ansible installation can be found here.
 > [docs.ansible]<https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>.

-# ansible install
+- Ansible install

 > The following commands are examples of required steps to ensure ansible is installed properly
 > Ansible may require a separate user account with sudo privs on each node to run system commands